antoninocalisto/alliedBr/README.md

 # alliedBr

-> The Angular 2+ framework with typescript was used in this project and also the CSS framework called Font Awesome to hesitate in the application's styling.
+> The Angular 2+ framework with typescript was used in this project and also the CSS framework called Tailwind CSS to hesitate in the application's styling.

 ## Install